MORTON versus Alloa Athletic

 12 – Midfielder Michael Tidser is Morton’s top creator with 12 direct assists in 28 starts.

-150 – Defender Lee Kilday made his 150th appearance for the club last week against Ross County.
+150 – Defender Lee Kilday made his 150th appearance for the club against Ross County on 9 March.

 Striker Robert Thomson spent the first half of the 2012/13 season on loan with then-Second Division Alloa, scoring four goals in 15 appearances before returning to Dundee United.